lelutin/php-options/README.md

     $conf = fopen($opt->config, 'w');
     // and so on ...

-For a more complete example that documents the module's capabilities, read the file 'test.php' included with the module.
+For a more descriptive example that documents the module's capabilities, read the file 'example.php' included with the module.
 You can run the file and give it arguments from the option spec (or not in there, see what happens with unknown options):

-    php test.php -c -f blah.idx -vvv
+    php example.php -c -f blah.idx -vvv

 Licensing
 ---------